Braeger Ford helped make these videos

 If you need to replace a blown fuse in your Camry, make sure you replace it with one that has the same amperage as the blown fuse.
 If checking and replacing the fuse for the component in question doesn't work, we recommend seeking assistance from a trusted professional mechanic.
 They should be able to figure out if the component needs to be replaced or if there is a short or some other problem with your Camry.

-Because you have to start somewhere2008 Toyota Camry LE 2.4L 4 Cyl.
+If you have an electrical component that doesn't work, try replacing the fuse first2008 Toyota Camry LE 2.4L 4 Cyl.